mdashik313/vehicle-allocation-system-FastAPI/README.md

 ```
 uvicorn main:app --reload
 ```
 The message "Database configured" & "Application startup complete." will appear if everything is right.
-Now by going to "http://localhost:8000/docs" you will be able to see the FastAPI provided wagger documentation of the API.
+Now by going to "http://localhost:8000/docs" you will be able to see the FastAPI provided swagger documentation of the API.

 ## Deployment
 ### MongoDB Atlas